 Towards Maturity adheres to specific rules of conduct, which include strict confidentiality rules in survey administration and reporting.

-We do not share information about your organisation’s benchmark data with any 3rd party (including our trusted partners).
+- We do not share information on your organisation’s benchmark data with any 3rd party (including our trusted partners).

 - Outside of Towards Maturity, the only people who will see your personalised benchmark report will be you and those you chose to share that information with.

 We use your information to help build a picture of a wider industry benchmark but our policy is to ensure that your data cannot be traced back to any individual or individual organisation.

 - The only exception to this is where you have explicitly given us permission to use a quote that you have provided within one of our reports.

 - Our research readers like to know about the organisations who have participated in a report but we only list the names of organisations who have explicitly given us permission to name them.
 The participant list is included in the appendix so that data in the report cannot be traced back to individual participants.